interestng/Equation-Balancer/README.md

 - **Pillow** (PIL) for image processing and integration with Tkinter
 - **PyInstaller** (optional, for creating a standalone executable)

-You can install the required libraries using pip:
+You can install the required libraries using pip by going into command prompt (do windows r then type cmd then hit Ok, or use windows search):

 ```bash
 pip install sympy pycairo Pillow